Updated - April 4, 2022

 Great foods to promote a healthy heart and prevent heart disease include:

 Sugar, salt, cheese, red meats, and processed foods, in contrast, can all increase your risk of developing heart disease.
-So if you do enjoy these ingredients (like a lot of people do!) make sure you keep them balanced with the rest of your diet.
+So if you do enjoy these ingredients and foods, (like a lot of people do!) make sure you keep them balanced with the rest of your diet.
 A little treat won't kill you but it is important to enjoy them in moderation.

 By the time we reach adulthood we have 206 bones throughout our body.
 These play an essential role in helping us move around and perform the smallest of daily tasks.
 So our bone health is extremely important.